 Brachycephalic (Flat-faced) Breeds

-Examples: French Bulldog, Pug, English Bulldog, Boston Terrier, Cavalier King Charles Spaniel
+Examples: French Bulldog, Pug, English Bulldog, Boston Terrier

 Classified as "select" or high-risk by most insurers.
-Prone to Brachycephalic Obstructive Airway Syndrome (BOAS), spinal issues (IVDD), eye problems and skin fold dermatitis.
-Earlier enrolment cut-offs (often age 5).
+French Bulldogs top the charts with $1,641 in average annual vet expenses (PetSure 2025).
+Prone to Brachycephalic Obstructive Airway Syndrome (BOAS), intervertebral disc disease (IVDD), eye conditions and skin fold infections.
+Enrolment may be restricted to age 5 for comprehensive plans.

 🌱

-Understanding what conditions are commonly claimed for - and what is typically excluded - helps you choose the right level of cover.
+Knowing what conditions Australian dogs are most commonly treated for - and what they cost - helps you choose cover that matches real-world risk.

 Condition Typical Cost Comprehensive Notes